laurashen/data-science-sequencing.github.io/assignments/assignment1.md

 ## Assignment 1

 posted Friday 8 April 2016
-due Friday 15 April 2016 at midnight
+due Monday 18 April 2016 at midnight

-**Submission policy**: Report all plots (Question II parts 2, 3, 4, 5.1 and Question IV part 2) and your code in [this iPython notebook](/assets/assignment1/ee372_assignment1q3.ipynb).
+**Submission policy**: Report all plots (Question II parts 2, 3, 4, 5i and Question III part 3) and your code in [this iPython notebook](/assets/assignment1/ee372_assignment1q3.ipynb).
 Print your notebook as a PDF and attach it to the rest of your assignment.
 Turn in your assignment on the 2nd floor of Packard in the EE372 bin next to the kitchen area.

 ### Question I: Sanger sequencing

-1. In a Sanger sequencing experiment, a bio-chemist observes that the masses of molecules that are terminated by ddATP are 400, 1200, 1351.
-The masses of molecules terminated by ddCTP are 531, 1482.
-The masses of the molecules terminated by ddGTP are 671, 813, 961.
-The masses of the molecules terminated by ddTTP are 1093, 1657.
+1. In a Sanger sequencing experiment, a bio-chemist observes that the masses of molecules that are terminated by ddATP are 400, 1200, and 1351.
+The masses of molecules terminated by ddCTP are 531, and 1482.
+The masses of the molecules terminated by ddGTP are 671, 813, and 961.
+The masses of the molecules terminated by ddTTP are 1093, and 1657.
 The primer used here is AGC.
 What is the molecule being sequenced?

 2. Assuming that A, G, C, T have the same molecular weight, and the masses